 The false killer whale is medium size measuring 14-20 ft (4.3-6.1m) and weighing 1.2-2.5 tons.
 They are black or dark gray, with long bodies and conical heads.

 Due to their social structure, the false killer whale’s mass strandings can be common, with the largest involving over 1,000 animals.

 Fraser’s dolphin has a mask with a distinctive pinkish underside to their body and jaw.
 They have a bluish-gray or brownish-gray upperside, with a dark band running along the face.

 Frasers’ dolphins are generally seen in large schools of 50-100, although herds of several thousand have been spotted.

 The killer whale is also commonly known as the Orca, a name taken from its binomial name of Orcinus orca.
-Killer whales are the largest members of the dolphin family, growing from 6 to 8 meters long and weight of 5.9 tons.
+Killer whales are the largest dolphin family members, growing from 6 to 8 meters long and weigh 5.9 tons.
 Females of the species are smaller than males.

 They are one of the fastest marine mammals due to their size and incredible strength, reaching speeds up to 56 km/h.
 They have a black upper side with a white underside.